 Then their histograms are traced out.

-At the same time, theoretical simulations according to Eqns. \ref{eqn:dispersion_distribution} and \ref{eqn:contrast_distribution} are carried out.
+Similarly, theoretical simulations according to Eqns. \ref{eqn:dispersion_distribution} and \ref{eqn:contrast_distribution} are carried out.

 The nominal value of 4 was taken as the dataset's number of look,

 while the dimensional number is set to 3 or 2 respectively depending on whether full or partial polarimetric SAR dataset is being investigated.